Arau/bcome/README.md

 * Execute commands across platforms on multiple machines simultaneously, harnessing the power of Ruby to assist with real-time orchestration.

-* Simple configuration enables static or dynamic network discovery, exposing SCP, Rsync, and SSH, and direct command execution.
-More commands and features to come.
+* Simple configuration enables static or dynamic network discovery.

+* Upload & download files (as local or sudo user), and execute commands directly on remote hosts (on either individual, or groups of hosts simultaneously)

 * Fully customisable for extending the framework with custom commands & tasks.